tranhelen/tranhelen/_posts/2017-02-27-nurturingthenovice.md

 - blog
 - creative
 layout: post
+twitter_desc: How to keep yourself motivated during a long career.
+twitter_image: 78-00card.jpg
 ---

 A novice's output is really special.
 Not only are they creating during a time of little pressure, they output an extraordinary amount of energy that others rarely match.
 When nurtured with frequent and positive feedback loops, this period can be a great contributor to creative fulfillment.